-For more than 40 years, nuclear power companies in Canada have been creating highly radioactive nuclear wastes that will be dangerous for hundreds of thousands of years.
-Now they want to bury it.
+For more than 50 years, nuclear power companies in Canada have been creating highly radioactive nuclear wastes that will be dangerous for hundreds of thousands of years.
+Now they want to bury and abandon it.

 According to the nuclear industry’s plan, an estimated 132 thousand tonnes (132 million kilograms) of highly radioactive nuclear waste will be shipped to their selected site, repackaged and buried.
-The Nuclear Waste Management Organization (NWMO) is studying Northwestern Ontario.
-At their candidate site in the Revell Lake area between Ignace and Dryden, NWMO is drilling the rock and collecting information they will use to apply for a licence to construct a deep geological repository (DGR).
-Construction could begin in 2033.
+The Nuclear Waste Management Organization (NWMO) has chosen a site in Northwestern Ontario between Ignace and Dryden, just south of the TransCanada Highway, for their deep geological repository (DGR) for all of Canada’s nuclear fuel waste.
+However, the actual construction of the DGR, which could begin in the mid-2030s, is still far from a sure thing.

-• For over ten years, NWMO has been courting First Nations and municipalities in the north, spending tens of millions of dollars as they seek support for their plan to bury nuclear waste.
+- For over ten years, NWMO courted First Nations and municipalities in the north, spending tens of millions of dollars as they sought support for their plan to bury nuclear waste.

 Our concerns fall into three broad categories: